Science

 Know-how and skills

-• Master the physics and technologies in the field of micro/nano-/opto-electronics industry.
+• Mastering physics and technologies in the field of micro-/nano-/optoelectronics.

 • Actively participate in the development of experimental designs.

-• Understand, with a physicist's point of view, the life of electrons and photons within devices, with a solid foundation in microelectronics, quantum mechanics, electromagnetism.
+• Understanding, from a physicist's perspective, the behavior of electrons and photons within devices, with a solid foundation in microelectronics, quantum mechanics, and electromagnetism.

 Read more